 Confocal Microscopy

 Instrumentation.
-The center has a Leica TCS SP6 confocal scanning microscope. in this "SP" model a spectrophotometeCONFr replaces emission filters giving ultimate flexibility for "filter-design".
+The center has a Leica TCS SP6 confocal scanning microscope. in this "SP" model a spectrophotometer replaces emission filters giving ultimate flexibility for "filter-design".
 This feature is particularly advantageous for difficult dye combinations, or for plant tissue, where autofluorescence may be a problem.
 AOBS In addition the Acousto Optical Bream Splitter(AOBS) delivers bright, noise-free images with minimal photo damage at high-speed scans.
 This microscope has four excitation lasers that cover excitation ranges of the most commonly used fluorescent dyes: (1) UV (405nm), (2) Argon-blue (488nm and minor lines 458nm and 476nm), (3) DPSS-green (561 nm), and (4) HeliumNeon- far red (633 nm).

 Services.
 The facility staff provides individual training sessions for confocal microscope users.
 Users must be trained by the MCIC personnel to use the confocal microscope.